 After a year of preparation, Canton City Public Health (CCPH) began operating its SSP in June 2017.
-The driving forces behind its establishment were Diane Thompson, director of nursing, and epidemiologist Amanda Archer, as part of their roles with the county’s opiate taskforce.
+The driving forces behind its establishment were Diane Thompson, director of nursing, and epidemiologist Amanda Archer.
+Both have roles in the county’s opiate taskforce.
 The exchange has a budget of $90,000 per year, mostly comprised of in-kind donations.
 These donations include the staff time of a nurse navigator from CommQuest―a local mental health, addiction and social services organization―and food and drinks, including hot sandwiches and water, provided by OhioCan, another local organization dedicated to assisting those impacted by substance abuse.
-CCPH’s HIV prevention funds ($20,000) support harm reduction supplies and syringes were funded by the AIDS Healthcare Foundation ($24,000) at the start of the program.
+CCPH’s HIV prevention funds ($20,000) support harm reduction supplies; when the program started syringes were funded by the AIDS Healthcare Foundation ($24,000).
 To date, this has been the only funding available for the SSP to purchase syringes.
-The exchange operates every Friday, and about six or seven people run the program each week.
+The SSP operates every Friday, and about six or seven people run the program each week.
 This includes Thompson and three other employees of CCPH, the nurse navigator from CommQuest and one or two volunteers from OhioCan who provide food and drinks to clients.
-Since its inception a year and a half ago, 310 distinct clients have visited the SSP.
+Since its inception a year and a half ago, 310 distinct clients have attended the SSP.
 These clients returned a total of 62,533 used needles and have received 76,693 new ones.
 The program saw a total of 166 people, including returning clients, in September and 191 in August.
 The program sees between 37 and 54 clients per week and exceeded its initial goal of 200 clients in the first year, seeing 240 unique clients in that time frame.
 The program tracks limited demographic information, including gender, age and ZIP code.
 Fifty-seven percent of clients are men, the median client age is 33 (clients range from 18 to 69-years-old) and clients representing 50 different ZIP codes use the exchange.

 These clients returned a total of 62,533 used needles and have received 76,693 new ones.